 COMING IN AUGUST 2019

-THE KNOWLEDGE GAP—to be published by Avery, an imprint of Penguin/Random House—focuses on a long-overlooked issue lying at the heart of what is known as the achievement gap: the failure of most American elementary schools, and especially those serving low-income children, to systematically build knowledge of the world.
+THE KNOWLEDGE GAP—to be published August 6 by Avery, an imprint of Penguin/Random House—is “a compelling critique of American elementary schools” that “highlights pervasive problems,” according to Kirkus Reviews.
+The book focuses on a long-overlooked issue lying at the heart of what is known as the achievement gap: the failure of most elementary schools, and especially those serving low-income children, to systematically build knowledge of the world.

 Every school day, elementary teachers spend hours drilling students on comprehension skills and strategies like “finding the main idea” or “making inferences,” in an effort to boost their reading ability–and their scores on standardized reading tests.
 Subjects like history, science, and art have virtually disappeared from the curriculum in many schools.